MohanaHemanthK/VQA_BlindAssister/README.md

 ### `InferenceModelV3.ipynb`
 - Prepares the trained model for inference.
-- Integrates voice input using `SpeechRecognition` for user-friendly interaction.
+- Integrates voice input using `SpeechRecognition` and `gtts (Google Text To Speech)` for user-friendly interaction.
 - Generates responses to queries about given images.

 ### `Model_testing.ipynb`